Matt-Webb/mean-athlete-ukof/README.md

 - complete topbar styling on mobile (JB)
 - second sweep of static pages (JB)
 - hook up email server (JB)
+- css tweaks for paging results on blog list (JB)
 - footer text (JB)
 - move slider text into boxes so that background pics can be lighter?
 (JB)
 - home - sort about section (JB)